uncle13013/jims-k8s-home-lab/README.md

 # Jim's Kubernetes Home Lab

-A production-ready Kubernetes cluster built across multiple machines using Infrastructure as Code principles.
-This project demonstrates enterprise-grade virtualization, networking, and automation techniques in a home lab environment.
+A learning-focused Kubernetes cluster built for hands-on practice and CKA exam preparation.
+This project demonstrates the journey toward enterprise-grade practices through iterative implementation and real-world experimentation in a home lab environment.

 ## 🏗️ Architecture Overview

 This is a **2-node Kubernetes cluster** running locally using VirtualBox with kubeadm and Calico CNI.
-The setup showcases high availability, local networking, and Infrastructure as Code best practices for CKA exam preparation.
+The setup provides a practical learning environment for understanding cluster architecture, networking, and operational practices as you work toward CKA exam mastery.

 ### Current Infrastructure Status
-- ✅ **2-node Kubernetes cluster** fully deployed and operational
+- ✅ **2-node Kubernetes cluster** running and operational
 - ✅ **Single master control plane** with dedicated worker node
 - ✅ **kubeadm cluster** with Calico CNI networking
 - ✅ **Local networking** enabling direct access to all nodes
-- ✅ **Ready for CKA exam study** with toy application deployments
+- ✅ **Ready for CKA exam study** with practical application deployments

 ## 🖥️ Current Infrastructure

 ### Local Development Environment
-- **Role**: Local Kubernetes development and CKA exam study environment
+- **Role**: Learning environment for Kubernetes practice and CKA exam preparation
 - **Nodes**: master-1 (4GB), worker-1 (2GB)
 - **Network**: Local VirtualBox networking with Calico CNI
 - **IPs**: Local network range with direct access